tigaperiode/Matlab-Simulink-Circuit-Equivalent/readme.md

 I would recommend using Visual Studio Code (VSC) instead of native SciLab editor to open any script files.
 Pairing VSC with [GitHub Co-pilot](https://copilot.github.com/) or any other AI-based code assistant would be superb.
 However, native SciLab editor is sufficient to be used at any scale.

 ## SciLab Notes
 There are **two files** in SciLab Notes repository, a function script (.sci) and an executor script (.sce).
-They are both based on a mother script written by SciLab developer themselves [^1].
-This simple file work if you already provide a `y=` function of DoD and Voc in the function script.
+They are both based on a mother script written by SciLab developer themselves [1].
+This simple .sci file works if you already provide a `y=` function of DoD and Voc in the function script.
 If you have a raw experimental data, you can use Microsoft Excel, Minitab, or Python processing to obtain the curve fit equation.
 To add a new `y=...` equation, you can write an `elseif` function below the existing ones.
 Below are the example of such function.

 ```
 {